liushuochen/gotable/doc/errors.md

 ## ColumnDoNotExistError
 A nonexistent column was found while adding a row.
 It has a public method ```*ColumnDoNotExistError.Name() string``` that returns the nonexistent column name.

+## RowLengthNotEqualColumnsError
+This error is raised when adding a row from a Slice when the length of the Slice is not equal with the length of the table column.